 Channel Islands Sportfishing is a Certified IGFA Weigh Station!

 World Record fish are a possibility!
 There have been 4 recorded California Halibut records and 1 White Seabass.
 There have been several unrecorded catches as well.

 We offer online booking for your convenience.
 Channel Islands Sportfishing Schedule.

-Channel Islands Whale Watching tours begin each year in December to coincide with the annual Gray Whale migration.
+Channel Islands Whale Watching trips begin each year in December to coincide with the annual Gray Whale migration.
 In late fall, these whales start migrating from the Arctic and make their way down to Mexico to give birth.
 Then in late winter and early spring, the gray whales and their calves migrate back up to their feeding grounds in the Arctic.
-They pass right through this area during both trips.
+They pass right through the Channel Islands area during both trips.